satlank/satlank/ReadMe.md

 # Configurations

-This is collection of my dotfiles as they have accumulated and evolved over the decades.
+This is the collection of my dotfiles as they have accumulated and evolved over the decades.
 A lot of the actual configurations are inspired from reading other people's configurations, partly in settings, partly in structuring.

 I am generally trying to put all configurations into the `XDG_*` directories (that mostly means `~/.config/`), which occasionally means an extra layer of symlinks.